Serena Williams Cuts Interview Short While in Tears After Losing to Naomi Osaka in Australian Open - E! Online

 Naomi, 23, praised her opponent after their match.
 "I don't know if there's any little kids out here today, but I was a little kid watching her play," Naomi said, according to the Associated Press, "and just to be on the court playing against her, for me, is a dream."

 The painful loss leaves Serena still just one Grand Slam singles title shy of tying Margaret Court's record-holding 24.
-Serena's previous Grand Slam title came when she won the Australian Open in 2017.
+Her previous Grand Slam title came when she won the Australian Open in 2017.

 This semifinal was a rematch of the controversial 2018 US Open Women's Singles final, in which Serena lost after criticizing an umpire over a call she perceived as questionable.